feelgreatfoodie/bubbles-api/README.md

 ## 0. Figure out a name for your app

-I call this one `peppermint-bubbles`.
+I call this one `bubbles`.
 Because I am using a two server setup for the deployment, this means I have two repositories for this app:

-+ `peppermint-bubbles-api`: This the backend of the application, written in Node and Express
++ `bubbles-api`: This the backend of the application, written in Node and Express

-+ `perppermint-bubbles-ui`: This is the front end using React and Redux and built with Webpack.
++ `bubbles-ui`: This is the front end using React and Redux and built with Webpack.

-Obviously rename peppermint bubbles with your app name.
+Obviously rename bubbles-api and bubbles-ui with your app name.

 ## 1. Create your repository for the backend API.